 Risk of DVT after surgery is small, but because consequences can be severe and risk is still higher than that in the general population, prophylaxis is often warranted.
 Surgery itself increases coagulability and often requires prolonged immobility, another risk factor for DVT (see Pulmonary Embolism and see Peripheral Venous Disorders).
-Prophylaxis for DVT usually begins in the operating room (see Table 5: Pulmonary Embolism: Risk of Deep Venous Thrombosis and Pulmonary Embolism in Surgical Patients).
+Prophylaxis for DVT usually begins in the operating room (see Risk of Deep Venous Thrombosis and Pulmonary Embolism in Surgical Patients).
 Alternatively, heparin may be started shortly after surgery, when risk of bleeding has decreased.
 Patients should begin moving their limbs as soon as it is safe for them to do so.

 A common cause of fever is a high metabolic rate that occurs with the stress of an operation.
 Other causes include pneumonia, UTIs, and wound infections.
 Incentive spirometry and periodic coughing can help decrease risk of pneumonia.